Our vision is to facilitate a culture where it is considered healthy and normal for children to play unsupervised in their natural environment.

 ROAM was founded in 2018 by Naomi Fisher and Lisa Walke, both mums themselves, and friends for more years than they dare to count!
 They are both passionate advocates for children’s free play in nature, which motivated them to take positive action, and ROAM was born!

 Naomi is a community architect with a passion for facilitating people-led action to make positive change.
 She was inspired by seeing her own children’s innate desire to experience a form of play she had enjoyed as a child, and yet no longer felt possible.
-Naomi is ROAM’s Strategic Director, developing the organisation’s work through new partnerships and networks, with oversight of structure, business development and governance.
+Naomi works part time as ROAM’s Strategic Lead, developing the organisation’s work through new partnerships and networks, and with oversight of business development, income and fundraising, HR and resources.
+Naomi also runs ROAM Free sessions.

-ROAM is very fortunate to have an enthusiastic band of volunteers too, as well as a skilled Board of Trustees.
+ROAM is very fortunate to have an enthusiastic band of volunteers too, as well as a skilled Board of Trustees led by Chair, Laura Smiley.

 Do get in touch if you’re interested in volunteering for ROAM.